arazmoazzemi/Disk-Docs/KVM/convert_ova_qcow2.md

-# Convett OVA disk images to qcow2:
+# Convert OVA disk images to qcow2:

 Copy source images from windows host to linux host: